 I found myself with a thousand words for every picture

 It was time to tell the story.
 Big Bites Tiny Kitchen started with the story of bread.
 We didn’t even provide a recipe in that first post because it wasn’t really about making bread.
 It was always about breaking bread.
-Every meal with my family has always come with a generous serving of fresh Italian bread.
-Mike liked that tradition from his very first meal with us.
-It literally and figuratively represents mealtime.
+Growing up, every meal included bread, crunchy, crusty, hearty, Italian bread.
+Luckily, I was starting a blog and the rest of my life with someone who thoroughly appreciated this tradition.
+Bread literally and figuratively represents mealtime.
 It brings us to the table together.

 Mike decided to make homemade bread because there isn’t a bakery in our neighborhood.
-But that’s not the story.
+But that’s not the whole story.
 We could have found another source.
 We could have made do.
 Instead, Mike scoured the internet to find out exactly how to make the best homemade Italian bread.
 He watched videos of little old Italian ladies.
 He created spreadsheets to track his progress.
-He A/B tested and went into excruciating detail when he finally shared the recipe on the blog.
+He A/B tested and went into excruciating detail when he finally shared the recipe on the blog (stay tuned for the new and improved version).
 I learned so much about him from this.
 It was important to him to respect tradition and to do dinner right.
 Maybe the bread was just bread, but I think it was symbolic.
 It really showed me how important our meals are to him.
 If bread is the foundation of a good meal then mealtime is the foundation of a good day and by extension (if you believe those two at Big Bites Tiny Kitchen) a good life.